tiagoessex/Google-Places/README.md

 # Notes:
 * Only uses **Google** services.
 * Each call requires one API call.
-* Máx number of returned places: XXX
+* Máx number of returned places per API call: 20
+* If total > 20, then there's going to be a 2 seconds delay, for each API call.
+If not, a **INVALID_REQUEST** would be throwed.